nix-community/projects/proposals/nixpkgs-security.md

 [3.
 Bootstrapping]

+// To expand

+- Development of bootstrap chain
+- PR reviews

+//

 Total so far: 89K EUR.

 Preparations for the grant applications were [announced in the community forum](https://discourse.nixos.org/t/german-federal-funding-for-foss-development/29036/4).

 We plan to follow our established routine to review and merge contributions in nixpkgs.